trothaar/100-days-of-code/r1-log.md

 ## Captain's Log

+### R1D42 - February 6, 2018
+Continued with the Building Web Applications in PHP course.
+Learned about how PHP works with HTML forms, the differences between GET and POST, and the MVC.

 ### R1D41 - February 5, 2018
 Continued with the Building Web Applications in PHP course.
 Finished the Password Cracker assignment!